DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ## Negative Cases

-These vectors pin the required failure behavior.

-None of them produce a distinguishable on-the-wire signal beyond "no response" or "certificate rejected".
+The following cases exercise certificate validation and packet rejection.

 1. Bad profile-extension length: `resolver-pk-len` or `client-kex-len` in the extension disagrees with the actual field length, or `pq-profile-ext` is not 12 bytes.
 The client MUST reject the certificate.

 2. `<es-version>` mismatch: the on-the-wire `<es-version>` differs from the copy inside the signed extension.
 The client MUST reject the certificate.

 3. Corrupted ticket AEAD: one byte of the sealed region of `<ticket>` in a resumed query is flipped.
 AEAD opening fails, and the resolver MUST silently drop the query.

 4. Expired or rotated ticket: `<ticket-expiry>` is in the past, or `<ticket-key-id>` names a `TK` that has been rotated out.
 The resolver MUST silently drop the query; the client re-handshakes with a query that carries a ciphertext.

 5. Ticket context mismatch: any sealed certificate-context field in the ticket (`<es-version>`, `<client-magic>`, `<serial>`, `<ts-end>`, or `<profile-extension-hash>`) does not match the resumption context.
 The resolver MUST silently drop the query.

-6. Malformed KEM ciphertext: one byte of `<client-pk>` in a query that carries a ciphertext is flipped.
-X-Wing implicit rejection yields a different shared secret, authentication fails, and the resolver MUST silently drop the query, with no distinct error or timing.
+6. Tampered KEM ciphertext: change a byte in its ML-KEM component while leaving the encrypted query unchanged.
+   ML-KEM implicit rejection changes the X-Wing shared secret, authentication fails, and the resolver MUST silently discard the query.
+   Decapsulation and authentication must not reveal secret-dependent information through timing.
-7. Repeated nonce (client obligation): reusing a `<client-nonce>` under one ticket reuses both the derived key and the AEAD nonce; this is a client MUST NOT.
-A stateless resolver cannot detect it, so there is no wire vector; it is listed to make the obligation explicit.
+7. Repeated nonce: encrypting a new query with a previously used `<client-nonce>` under the same ticket repeats both the derived key and the AEAD nonce, violating {{pq-resumed-query}}.
+   A stateless resolver cannot detect this; retransmitting an identical packet is permitted.

-8. Under-padded resumed query: a resumed UDP query whose complete packet is below the 256-byte query-size target decrypts correctly but violates the anti-amplification guidance, and an Anonymized DNSCrypt relay MAY drop its response on the response-size check.
+8. A resumed UDP query below the 256-byte query-size target remains decryptable.
+   Its smaller response budget may require an authenticated response with TC set.
+   A relay MUST discard a response that exceeds the inner query size.

-## Generated Values
+## Generated Values {#pq-generated-values}

 The values below were produced by a reference generator from the pinned inputs above, and are reproducible by any conformant implementation.

 Values up to 141 bytes are given in full; longer artifacts are pinned by their SHA-256 digest.

-The generator self-checks against the HChaCha20 known-answer test of Appendix 1 and the official X-Wing known-answer test, and verifies that X-Wing decapsulation recovers the encapsulated secret.
+X-Wing key generation and encapsulation use the deterministic functions in {{!I-D.connolly-cfrg-xwing-kem}}, with the seeds listed above.

 ~~~
 provider-ed25519-pk (32):